cal-data-eng/cal-data-eng.github.io/fa24faq.md

 ## I would like to apply for a (u)GSI position for this course.
 What should I do?

-All applications for Academic Student Employee positions are managed centrally; you can find all the details [here](https://data.berkeley.edu/academics/undergraduate-programs/courses/joining-data-course-staff).
+All applications for Academic Student Employee positions are managed centrally; you can find all the details here: [Joining Data Course Staff](https://data.berkeley.edu/academics/undergraduate-programs/courses/joining-data-course-staff).
 Please _do not_ email the instructors individually with your resume/etc, as they are not in a position to hire you.

 ## Who do I contact if I have further questions?
 How do I email the instruction team?